fabricoliveira/struts2studies/README.md

 # Struts 2 with Maven

+In this repository I will commit all implementations of the course below

-Simple project using Struts 2 Framework and Maven.
+     Struts 2 Framework for Beginners: https://www.udemy.com/share/100g1uA0UScltbTH4=/